winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

 6. Register

 ### Haptics
+It refers to the use of touch to convey meaning in a conversation.
+It is **often dependent** to one's culture.
+What may be considered as "friendly touching" to other cultures may seem invasive to another.

 ### Physiological Changes (Appearance)
 It refers to the **chosen attributes of a person's body** — build, grooming, clothing, accessories, body modifications (i.e. tattoos, piercing), etc. Your appearance is **a way of communicating/conveying** who we are, what we value, and how we want others to perceive us.
 It has several functions:
 1. First Impressions
 2. Identity/Group Membership
 3. Status and Power